jelly-girl/javascript-for-cats/README.md

 For review.

 Have problems?

-This might give you some hints.
+This might give you some hints.😉